Courtyard house: History

 In Ancient Roman architecture courtyard houses were built around an atrium.
 Courtyard houses are also common in Islamic architecture.

 Courtyard houses consisting of multiple separate residences have been built in many regions and eras, including the earliest Chinese dynasties and the Inca period.
 Throughout history the courtyard house has played a major role, and only in the last couple of centuries has its use been neglected.
 Recently, more attention has been given to the courtyard house, as a type to solve a number of problems of dense inner city housing.

 Courtyard houses are also a form of dwelling built in the British Isles late in the Iron Age.
 They are restricted to the granite peninsula of Land's End and the Isles of Scilly, Wales and other highland areas.
 Examples are at Chysauster and Carn Euny in Cornwall.

 Another type of courtyard house was built by the landowners in England in the late Middle Ages and the Tudor period.
 These were single family homes that were larger than the manor houses built by the lesser gentry in earlier centuries and less fortified than the castles built by magnates in earlier centuries.
 Examples include in the late Tudor and early Stuart period a transition occurred to more compactly planned and symmetrical layouts.
 This change is illustrated by the contrast between Hatfield House and the earlier Hatfield Palace, which it was built to replace.

+Traditional courtyard houses found in the old towns of Uzbekistan's cities are known as hovli.
+They consist of living rooms built into four tall brick walls, surrounding a courtyard filled with fruit trees, vegetables, herbs and flowers.
+In the centre of the courtyard, a raised metal platform with a table on top of it, known as a karavot or so'ri, is used for conversation and eating.
+The walled-in rooms and courtyard are separated from the outside street by a gate built into the walls.

 In the old towns of Morocco, known as medinas, courtyard houses have always been the standard form of housing.
 The traditional houses are called riads, riad being the name of interior gardens in Moorish architecture.
 Once neglected, Moroccan riads have experienced lately a real comeback with the tourism boom the country has been experiencing since the early 2000s.
 Many of these houses have been turned into guest houses, especially in cities likes Marrakesh, Essaouira, Fez and Tangier.

 In rural villages of India, such as Andhra Pradesh these Courtyard houses are termed as Manduva Logili Illulu, and in Kerala they are called as Nalukettu.
 Courtyard houses built in ancient India are based upon vastu shastra, propounded in mythology by Maya Danava.
 With the resurgent economy in India, many new houses are being built according to the principles of vastu shastra.